8gears/Cloud-Workshop-VM/README.md

 If Terraform isn't installed and Docker is then execute `tf.sh` which is an alias to executes terraform in a container.

 ## Setup
-Customize the values in `terraform.tfvars` or `variable.tf` in term where and how many machines need to be provisioned.
+Customize the parameters in `terraform.tfvars` or `variable.tf` in terms machine count and location.

 ```sh
 terraform init ./aws-tf